-Selena Gomez ‘Shocked’ Miley Cyrus Defended Her After Gabbana Diss: It’s ‘Healing’ Their Friendship
+Selena Gomez ‘Shocked’ Miley Cyrus Defended Her After Gabbana Diss

-Miley Cyrus rushed to Selena Gomez’s side after Stefano Gabbana called her ugly, and Selena is touched!
-We’ve got EXCLUSIVE details on why Miley’s move has made it possible to mend their strained friendship!
+Miley Cyrus rushed to Selena’s side after Stefano Gabbana called her ugly, and Selena is touched!
+We’ve got EXCLUSIVE details on why Miley’s move is helping repair their strained friendship!

 Miley Cyrus extended an olive branch to Selena Gomez by slamming Stefano Gabbana’s hateful comment.
 The “Wrecking Ball” singer called Stefano a “d***head” after he called Sel ugly, and to be honest we’re surprised!
 For those of you who don’t know, Miley and Selena haven’t always been on good terms.
 In fact, they’ve had beef for years and it all reportedly started with Nick Jonas.
 Turns out, Selena briefly dated Nick after Miley, which ignited a really nasty feud.
 However, it looks like the girls are ready to put it all in the past.
 “Selena is all about focusing on the positive these days, so as much as it hurt to be called ugly, the beautiful part about it was the way people stood up for her,” a source close to Selena tells HollywoodLife EXCLUSIVELY.